-We don’t expect any gun safe to be burglarproof, but a good locking mechanism is a top feature.
+We don’t expect any gun safe to be burglarproof, but a suitable locking mechanism is a top feature.

 We tested these for consistency to make sure that the keys or keypads opened the safe consistently.
-Of course, the goal of a gun safe isn’t just to prevent access but to also provide it relatively quickly in an emergency situation.
+Of course, the goal of a gun safe isn’t just to prevent access but to also provide it relatively quickly in an emergency.

-We took into account the variety of locking mechanisms available for our recommendations, generally, these mechanisms come in a few forms – mechanical or electronic in nature:
+We took into account the variety of locking mechanisms available for our recommendations.
+Generally, these mechanisms come in a few forms – mechanical or electronic:

 - Biometric (fingerprint) locks.
 Bio locks will open with the touch of a finger, which is fantastic for quick access but can be fickle and inconsistent to open.
 They also will require batteries, which have a limited shelf life.

 - RFID or Bluetooth locks.
-These are designed to work with smartphone apps and are fairly reliable but the downside is you need to use your phone to open them.
+These are designed to work with smartphone apps and are relatively reliable, but the downside is you need to use your phone to open them.
 Generally, these are supplementary to bio locks and rarely serve as the primary locking/opening mechanic.

 - Failsafe Locks: Just like your phone locks when you try the wrong code combination too many times, some gun safes will lock a user out with one too many incorrect code entries.
 Yes, this can frustrate you if you fat-finger your code – but it’ll also add some peace of mind.

-A well-built safe is likely to keep your guns safer, all things considered.
+A well-built safe is likely to keep your guns safer.
 Based on the previous testing, we’ve seen hammers knock chunks of metal off with relative ease or a hand hacksaw blitz through a corner of a safe.

 There were a few things we considered when it came to build quality:

 - The gauge of the steel.
-Gauge is a measure of how thick steel is – the smaller the number the thicker the steel (like shotgun gauges).
-Our experts recommended staying in the 16 to 12 gauge range – which provides the best mix of cost, strength, weight, and affordability.
-The thicker the exterior steel gauge the more time it will take for thieves to get through it, so in addition to the lower likelihood of theft -so there’s also additional peace of mind.
-Of course, thicker steel also means more weight – and more cost – which might not meet your particular needs.
+Gauge measures how thick steel is – the smaller the number, the thicker the steel (like shotgun gauges).
+Our experts recommended staying in the 16 to 12 gauge range, providing the best mix of cost, strength, weight, and affordability.
+The thicker the exterior steel gauge, the more time it will take for thieves to get through it, so in addition to the lower likelihood of theft -so there’s also additional peace of mind.
+Of course, thicker steel also means more weight and cost, which might not meet your particular needs.